-Most undergraduates live on campus in one of MIT's 10 Institute houses, or in one of 37 MIT-affiliated fraternities, sororities, and living groups.
+Most undergraduates live on campus in one of MIT's 10 Institute houses, or in one of 37 MIT-affiliated fraternities, sororities, and independent living groups (FSILGs).
 All unmarried first-year students must live in one of the Institute's residence halls.
 Each on-campus dormitory has a live-in head of house who is usually a senior faculty member.
-Students may elect to remain on campus following their first year or move to a fraternity, sorority, or independent living group.
-The current number of undergraduates living on campus is 3,334.
+Students may elect to remain on campus following their first year or move to an FSILG.
+The current number of undergraduates living on campus is 3,345.

-In 2018-2019, approximately 2,000 students were affiliated with a fraternity, sorority, or independent living group (FSILG); approximately 1,000 of them chose to live in an FSILG community as an alternative to a traditional residence hall.
+In 2019-2020, approximately 2,000 students were affiliated with an FSILG; approximately 1,000 of them chose to live in an FSILG community as an alternative to a traditional residence hall.